hickoryhost/knotly/README.md

 # Threadopolis

 Threadopolis converts long-form AI assistant conversations into Obsidian-friendly markdown bundles.
-It ingests ChatGPT/GPT-5 JSON exports or saved HTML pages, produces a parent conversation index, and splits every turn into a deterministic `turnNNN_<mnemonic>.md` file with backlinks, navigation, and metadata.
-Playwright capture and an offline HTML-to-JSON extractor are available for advanced harvesting workflows.
+It ingests saved ChatGPT HTML pages, produces a parent conversation index, and splits every turn into a deterministic `turnNNN_<mnemonic>.md` file with backlinks, navigation, and metadata.

 ## Features

 - Deterministic parent index with model, conversation, and participant metadata.
 - Per-turn files with backlinks, previous/next navigation, timestamp headers, and space for future related links.
 - Filename mnemonics generated from the first content words with collision-safe suffixes.
-- JSON and HTML parsers with timezone normalization.
+- HTML parser with timezone normalization.
-- Optional Playwright capture utility for harvesting conversations directly from a logged-in browser session.
-- Offline HTML-to-JSON extractor for saved “Save Page As” transcripts.
 - Thorough pytest suite with golden-file snapshots and parser edge cases.

 ## Quickstart